Highly compact multilayer antenna arrays for microwave applications

 The aim of this project is to develop an artificial vision system for visually impaired people.
 Salient features are human detection and recognition, currency recognition, obstacle detection, staircase detection, complete healthcare such as finding the blood pressure, sugar level, respiration rate, ECG and EMG etc. These entire features are available just by giving voice commands, results will be sent as a voice to earphones.

 Automatic Monitoring and Detection System (AMDS) for Grey Traffic

-With this fast growing telecom market the bars are being raised which is leading to a continuous upgrade demand by the customer as well as for the operator/provider.
-From customer point of view, one requires better security, privacy and QoS.
-While security and privacy are also a must for operators as they want systems that would allow them to ensure revenues, optimized planning, maintenance and intelligent performance monitoring of network.
+With this fast growing telecom market, the bars are being raised which is leading to a continuous upgrade demand by the customer as well as for the operator/provider.
+From a customer point of view, one requires better security, privacy, and QoS.
+While security and privacy are also a must for operators as they want systems that would allow them to ensure revenues, optimized planning, maintenance and intelligent performance monitoring of the network.
 Such systems would be able to detect frauds through detailed and customizable reports.
 This fraud detection will lead to the identification of grey traffic to full extent.

 The proposed AMDS will be able to provide information where and how much grey traffic is being channelled.
 It will function as a real-time mediation platform to facilitate a large number of VoIP data requests.
 It will guarantee the implementation of grey traffic detection that will be transparent, independent and non-meddling of underlying connectivity technology.

 Dielectric Characterization for Agricultural & Pharmaceutical Applications Using Microwave Techniques, ICT R&D